SlithyMatt/x16-assembly-tutorial/README.md

 This is a repo containing all the materials from my YouTube series.
 Available now are the following lessons:

-- Lesson 1: The Basics
+- Lesson 1: The Basics [2nd Edition now available!]
 - Lesson 2: Addressing Modes
 - Lesson 3: Branching and Subroutines
 - Lesson 4: Arithmetic and Logic